Special Chapter Events

 We will be stitching at the Van Schaick Mansion from 10am until 2pm on the following dates:

-In addition, we will be stitching at times when the Van Schaick Mansion is not open to the public.
+In addition, we may be stitching at times when the Van Schaick Mansion is not open to the public.
 If you are interested in participating, contact Jennifer Paperman.